~ NEW QUERIES - MESSAGES etc. ~

 If you look at this page, it'll help.
 I'll have a look for the marriage of JOHN PACE b 1761 SHARESHILL to CATHERINE.
 Maybe Catherine's surname was HARGROVE. probably where the JOHN HARGROVE PACE b 1794, got his middle name from.

-September 05, 2005 John Pace, along with wife Ann, and children Joseph Founes - Pace and daughter Matilda, in the latter part summers 20, XIX century.
-Arrived from him also his Ludwika's sister Pace, which went out married for Joseph Kugler.
-Different mechanics along with was imported to Polski by duke Drucki - Lubecki to start metal factory in Biłogon near Kielc.
-Factory these had to be started in April 1831. before actuation factory, he got lost tragically, was drawn in by near steam-engine and he got lost.
+JOHN PACE, along with wife ANN, and children JOSEPH FOUNES-PACE and daughter MATILDA, in the latter part summer 20, XIX century.
+Arrived from him also his Ludwika's sister Pace, which went out married for JOSEPH KUGLER.
+Different mechanics along with was imported to Polski by duke DRUCKI - Lubecki to start metal factory in BIALOGON, near KIELC - CLICK to see where this is in POLAND - Factory these had to be started in April 1831. before actuation factory, he got lost tragically, (killed) was drawn in by near steam-engine and he got lost.
 Wins over of aunts writes about this in one's remembrances.

 3. Aleksander Bocheński, Wędrówki po dziejach przemysłu polskiego, część II.
 IW „PAX”, Warszawa 1966.
 S. 360.